- URBAN ARTS FUND

 The Urban Arts Fund Steering Committee (UAFSC) will review and select UAF projects on an annual basis.
-The UAFSC is comprised of one member from each of these city departments: Denver Public Works Graffiti Program, Public Art Committee, Denver Commission on Cultural Affairs, Denver Community Planning & Development, Denver Parks & Recreation and the Mayor’s Office.
+The UAFSC is comprised of one member from each of these city departments: Denver Public Works, Public Art Committee, Denver Commission on Cultural Affairs, Denver Community Planning & Development, Denver Parks & Recreation, Mayor’s Office.
 Additionally, the Steering Committee includes at least one local artist.

 The maintenance of UAF mural projects on private property is the sole responsibility of the property owner.
 For projects on public property, A&V will make every effort to conserve murals within its means to do so.
 The artist will be given the first opportunity to restore or repair a mural.
 At its discretion, the City of Denver reserves the right to abate any mural project in a public space.

 Interested in creating art on your property, but don’t need a grant from Urban Arts Fund?
 Denver Public Art serves as a liaison between artists, property owners, Public Works, and Community Planning and Development.
 We can help you make sure that your art fits any community guidelines or codes.